-Subject to certain conditions and limitations, non-U.S. withholding taxes, if any, on dividends by us may be treated as foreign taxes eligible for credit against a U.S. Holder's U.S. federal income tax liability under the U.S. foreign tax credit rules.
-For purposes of calculating the U.S. foreign tax credit, dividends paid on common shares will generally be treated as income from sources outside the United States and will generally constitute passive category income.
-However, if we are at least 50% (by vote or value) owned by United States persons (directly or indirectly), dividends paid by us may be treated as U.S. source income (rather than foreign source income) for U.S. foreign tax credit purposes to the extent that we have more than an insignificant amount of U.S. source income.
-The effect of this rule may be to treat a portion of any dividends paid by us as U.S. source income.
-Treatment of such dividends as U.S. source income in whole or in part may limit a U.S. Holder's ability to claim a foreign tax credit with respect to foreign taxes payable or deemed payable in respect of such dividends or on other items of foreign-source passive income for U.S. federal foreign tax credit limitation purposes.
-The rules governing the U.S. foreign tax credit are complex.
+A U.S. Holder will be entitled, subject to a number of complex limitations and conditions, to claim a U.S. foreign tax credit in respect of any Luxembourg income taxes withheld from a dividend paid to a U.S. Holder on its common shares.
+Alternatively, the U.S. Holder may deduct such Luxembourg income taxes from its U.S. federal taxable income, provided that the U.S. Holder elects to deduct rather than credit all foreign income taxes paid or accrued for the relevant taxable year.
+Dividends received with respect to our common shares will generally be treated as foreign source income and will generally constitute passive category income for purposes of the foreign tax credit.
+However, if we are at least 50% (by vote or value) owned (directly or indirectly) by U.S. persons and have more than an insignificant amount of U.S. source income, a portion of any dividends paid by us may be treated as U.S. source income for U.S. foreign tax credit purposes.
+The rules governing the application of U.S. foreign tax credit are complex and depend on a U.S. Holder's particular circumstances.
 U.S. Holders should consult their tax advisors regarding the availability of the U.S. foreign tax credit under their particular circumstances.